mt7180/prefect-pulumi-data-orchestration/README.md

 As mentioned before, for this ecs:push work pool setup, we have to provide the work pool with some information about the infrastructure we want to use for our flow run.
 Therefore, we must manually create and assign them to the job variables of a deployment, which will overwrite the work pool job template.

 ### The GitHub Actions
->Note: Find the mainn Pulumi program in the `__main__.py` file of the infrastructure folder to get more information about the AWS infrastructure definitions.

 We are using Github actions for our example project to automatically set-up the AWS infrastructure, create a Prefect work pool and a webhook, and deploy the flow to it with a Deployment trigger assigned.
 You will need to pass in your preferred aws region and the aws_credential_block_id.
 You can get the id by executing `prefect blocks ls` in your terminal.

 So in fact, once everything is configured (Prerequisits!), everything is set-up with one click in GitHub.